 - A draft professional and personal development plan.
 In some cases, the minister will be asked to do a formal assessment at one of the Ministerial Career Centers to help create such a plan.

 These materials are considered confidential to the Review Team, and if necessary, the MFC.
 The Review Team meets, discusses their impressions of the situation, and develops any recommendations they may wish to make to the minister for additional work.
 This work could include requirements such as participation in a career assessment program, individual or group therapy, spiritual direction or other programs of continuing education, or a recommendation for clearance for settlement, perhaps with certain restrictions or cautions.
 The Review Team works closely with the UUMA to assign a mentor to reflect with the minister as they work on their developmental plan.
-The minister may be asked to report back on their progress after a period of time.
+The minister will be asked to submit a one-page report on their progress one year after being released from hold.

 There is always a tension between taking time to heal and learn, and the economic reality that most ministers need to get back to work to make a living.
 It may take 1-2 months after beginning the process to gather the exit interviews and a Congregational Life memo about the conflict.
 It isn’t unusual for ministers to take a pause of 1-6 months before working on and submitting a reflection and a developmental plan.
 Once the Review Team has everything in hand, they will generally turn around their determination within 30-45 days.
 They may have additional requirements if they feel the minister hasn’t addressed key concerns.
 Ministers have up to 3 years to clear the Review Team before the Rules require referral to the MFC.
 Extensions may be available when requested.